 You can also take a closer look at your company’s data to determine and communicate program impact.
 This should answer questions like how many and to which nonprofits did your company give?
 What amounts were donated through both employee gifts and corporate matches?

 Finally, you’ll want to explore ways to continuously improve your matching gift program in the months and years to come.
 Consider ways to drive employee engagement in your programming.
 Elevate giving by increasing your match ratio or maximum donation cap.
 Or simplify participation in your program by enabling matching gift auto-submission for your employees!
+You can even use dedicated employee recognition platforms to call out those who participate.
 As your company grows, your matching gift initiative should grow alongside it.

 It doesn’t have to be difficult to get started with matching gifts, and your company’s programming doesn’t have to be the most built-out initiative before you can make it available to employees.
 Everyone has to begin somewhere, and following the nine steps above will allow you to build a solid foundation for your workforce.